plotly/plotly.py-docs/python/bar-charts.md

 fig.show()
 ```

-This example shows how to customise ordering by defining `categoryorder` to "array" to derive the ordering from the attribute `categoryarray`.
+This example shows how to customise sort ordering by defining `categoryorder` to "array" to derive the ordering from the attribute `categoryarray`.

 ```python
 import plotly.graph_objects as go